AES Solar has joined forces with national company Phuse Energy to create a ‘powerful’ partnership.

 Phuse and AES Solar offer complete package

 George Goudsmit, AES Solar’s Managing Director explained: “Phuse has a massive network across England.
 Now they need to branch out into Scotland.
 There is a very clear relationship between having EV, Solar PV and battery storage.
-By working together we can offer all these things to both of our networks of customers.
+By working together we can offer all these things to our customer networks.
 It is collaboration working at its best.”

 Chris Roberts, Director of Phuse Energy Ltd said “We’re excited to be partnering with AES Solar because of their long-established reputation and the additional technical expertise they bring to the group.
 We also have a shared vision of how EV, solar and batteries will converge through intelligent communication between devices”.

 Last September, the Scottish Government announced a commitment to phase out petrol and diesel cars by 2032.

 AES Solar urged motorists to be one step ahead to ensure they make wise decisions on how they will manage the phase-out.